Jaseci-Labs/JaseciForge/website/docs/cli-tools.md

 ## Available Commands

 ### Create App
 Create a new JaseciStack project with a complete setup including Next.js, Redux Toolkit, Tailwind CSS, and more.
+Now supports `--storybook`, `--testinglibrary`, and `--package-manager` options for non-interactive setup.

 [Learn more about create-app →](./cli/create-app)